 The medicine you take will vary by your type of diabetes and how well the medicine controls your blood glucose levels, also called blood sugar.
 Other factors, such as your other health conditions, medication costs, and your daily schedule may play a role in what diabetes medicine you take.

 If you have type 1 diabetes, you must take insulin because your body no longer makes this hormone.
 You will need to take insulin several times during the day, including with meals.
 You also could use an insulin pump, which gives you small, steady doses throughout the day.

 Some people with type 2 diabetes can manage their disease by making healthy food choices and being more physically active.
 Many people with type 2 diabetes need diabetes medicines as well.
 These medicines may include diabetes pills or medicines you inject under your skin, such as insulin.
 In time, you may need more than one diabetes medicine to control your blood glucose.
 Even if you do not take insulin, you may need it at special times, such as during pregnancy or if you are in the hospital.

 If you have gestational diabetes, you should first try to control your blood glucose level by making healthy food choices and getting regular physical activity.
 If you can’t reach your blood glucose target, your health care team will talk with you about diabetes medicines, such as insulin or the diabetes pill metformin, that may be safe for you to take during pregnancy.
 Your health care team may start you on diabetes medicines right away if your blood glucose is very high.

 No matter what type of diabetes you have, taking diabetes medicines every day can feel like a burden sometimes.
 You may also need medicines for other health problems, such as high blood pressure or high cholesterol, as part of your diabetes care plan.
-View resources that may help you manage your medication plan.

 What are the different types of insulin?